-This wonderful recipe for Southern-Style Green Beans and Red Potatoes is made with pure Southern love; combining freshly picked, vibrate green beans, sweet Vidalia onions, sliced red potatoes, and thick sliced hickory smoked bacon slowly cooked to perfection.
+This wonderful recipe for Southern-Style Green Beans and Red Potatoes are made with pure Southern love; combining freshly picked, vibrate green beans, sweet Vidalia onions, sliced red potatoes, and thick sliced hickory smoked bacon slowly cooked to perfection.

 There’s a secret to my Southern-Style Green Beans and Red Potatoes that some may not know; while others know all too well.
 Southern food is usually slow cooked with a lot of loving tender care and kind hands.
 Over the years, I have heard the phrase and always smiled that knowing smile when I did, “Nothings gonna happen in this kitchen with-in 10 minutes that’s gonna turn out good girl.”
 I have to tell you 99.9% of the time it’s true.

 My lovely grannie Nettie was born and raised in Tennesse during a more simple time period with strong Southern family traditions and glorious simple Southern recipes that were deliciously filling and worth every bit of the extra time and attention of making them.
-Nothing tastes better at dinner than a batch of fresh, vibrant snap beans aka green beans, with sliced red potatoes, onions and hickory smoked thick sliced bacon slowly simmered to perfection.Now if y’all are still in a cold snap or can’t access a fresh market or can not use fresh green beans you can always resort in a pinch to quality organic frozen green beans for this traditional Southern recipe it will still turn out really well.I really don’t recommend using canned green beans in this slow cooked recipe due to cook time; frozen would be the better pick.
+Nothing tastes better at dinner than a batch of fresh, vibrant snap beans aka green beans, with sliced red potatoes, onions and hickory smoked thick sliced bacon slowly simmered to perfection.Now if Y’all are still in a cold snap or can’t access a fresh market or cannot use fresh green beans you can always resort in a pinch to quality organic frozen green beans for this traditional Southern recipe it will still turn out really well.I really don’t recommend using canned green beans in this slow-cooked recipe due to cook time; frozen would be the better pick.

 Southern-Style Green Beans and Red Potatoes